getsentry/sentry-javascript/docs/index.rst

     JavaScript
     ==========

 Raven.js is a tiny standalone JavaScript client for Sentry.
-It can be used to report errors from browser and node environments.
+It can be used to report errors from a web browser.
 The quality of reporting will heavily depend on the environment the data is submitted from.

 Installation
 ------------